Projit32/ARStudio/README.md

   <img  src="GIFs/interface.gif" height=450>
 </p>

-See the full demo of the app and the tutorial from this [link](https://youtu.be/TLXhzyL4WCE).Also, checkout the official video on [YouTube](https://youtu.be/2YLVbWCcByY).
+See the full demo of the app and the tutorial from this [link](https://youtu.be/TLXhzyL4WCE).
+Also, checkout the official video on [YouTube](https://youtu.be/2YLVbWCcByY).

 > **Note :** Most of the 3D models shown here have been taken from [Google Poly](https://poly.google.com/) and
 > all the 2D models are created from scrath in Android Studio and are rendered in real time only.